 • What does it mean to bring the whole tithe into the storehouse?

-Some pastors have used this verse to say that a person’s entire tithe should be given to the church?
+• Some pastors have used this verse to say that a person’s entire tithe should be given to their local church?
 Do you agree or disagree?
 Why?

-What does God promise to the Jews who do this?
+• What does God promise to the Jews who do this?
 Do you think this promise applies to us?
-Will God bless us if we give Him our tithes/offerings?
+Will God bless us if we give Him our tithes and offerings?

-Are there any New Testament verses which can give additional insight on this?
+• Are there any New Testament verses that can give additional insight on this?

 Cross-References on Giving